 The strong-willed daughter of a king plots her own destiny under the Theater Tent:

 Princess Imogen’s stepmother wants to kill her.
 Her father, King Cymbeline, isn’t coming to the rescue.
 Meanwhile, Imogen’s banished love, Posthumus, is convinced she’s cheating on him.
 What’s a lion-hearted heroine to do?
 Swap the skirts for pants and escape into the magical wilds of ancient Britain disguised as a boy!
-In this fantastical work from the twilight of Shakespeare’s career, the improbable becomes probable as kind strangers, dastardly villains, ghosts, gods, and long-lost princes pave the high road to Happily Ever After.
+In this fantastical work from the zenith of Shakespeare’s talent, the improbable becomes probable as kind strangers, dastardly villains, ghosts, gods, and long-lost princes pave the high road to Happily Ever After.

 Explore the Story